hermeznetwork/docs/docs/developers/coordinator.md

 2. Register Forger

 Using `CLI-bidding`, you need to register the new Coordinator API URL.
-In my case, we have the Coordinator node running at `http://134.255.190.114:8086`
+In our case, we have the Coordinator node running at `http://134.255.190.114:8086`
 ```
 node src/biddingCLI.js register --url http://134.255.190.114:8086
 ```